30+ Streaming Services50+ Countries30+ Platform Guides

 The Big 3 thesis validated

-The deal confirms the industry's trajectory toward a small number of dominant platforms.
-Post-merger, the Western streaming landscape consolidates around three tiers:
+The deal confirms the industry is heading toward a small number of dominant platforms.
+Post-merger, the Western streaming market consolidates around three tiers:

 Amazon Prime Video and Apple TV+ operate as ecosystem plays rather than pure streaming competitors — Amazon bundles video with e-commerce, Apple uses TV+ to sell hardware.
-They will persist but play by different rules.
+They'll stick around but play by different rules.

 Regulatory hurdles and timeline

-The deal faces significant regulatory review.
-The combined entity would control approximately 35-40% of US scripted television production, raising antitrust concerns.
+The deal faces serious regulatory review.
+The combined entity would control approximately 35-40% of US scripted television production, which raises antitrust concerns.
 The FTC, FCC, and international regulators in the EU, UK, and Australia will scrutinize the transaction.

 Precedent suggests approval with conditions.
 Disney's acquisition of 21st Century Fox ($71.3 billion in 2019) required divesting regional sports networks.
 The Paramount-WBD deal may require similar divestitures — potentially spinning off linear cable networks or divesting overlapping sports rights.